A new golden age

 Is there a difference between the Annual Reviews and these Handbooks?
 Handbooks presumably aspire to a bit more permanence.
 They are not designed to be updated and only a few (by my count 29 in the Oxford series) have seen second editions.
 Oxford has recently launched an updating initiative to ensure “continued relevance and accuracy of the material”, but I am skeptical, given the amount of work required and the (lack of) incentives for contributors.
 Another difference is that the reviews of the literature in handbooks tend to go further back in time.
 The Annual Reviews are more about capturing the research frontier and describing a new path forward.

 A commonality is that both are heavily curated.
-The editorial board of the Annual Reviews typically commissions articles, though, as I learned personally, they will consider pitches.
+The editorial boards of the Annual Reviews typically commissions articles, though, as I learned personally, they will consider pitches.
 Handbooks are run like edited volumes with the editors in charge of choosing contributors.
 Indeed, neither the Annual Reviews nor Handbooks are peer-reviewed in the traditional double-blind sense.
 The main form of review is the editors’ choice of appropriate and competent experts, though editors may make suggestions on draft submissions.

 An alternative type of research summary might take advantage of the web’s ability for decentralized aggregation of information and real-time updating.
 One of the early and successful attempts is the Stanford Encyclopedia of Philosophy. founded in 1995.
 Its aim was to produce a comprehensive set of reviews of topics in philosophy written by experts and vetted by subject editors and an editorial board.
 The articles are commissioned and reviewed - and so it is not decentralized - but it is continually updated and previous versions are archived.
 It is thus a dynamic reference work.
 In 2018 it contained nearly 1600 entries and is widely used within and outside of philosophy.